turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-This should work.
+If this doesn't blow up, comment out the bit that talks to the local database,

-Comment out the bit that talks to the local database.
+leaving only the remote call.

 Try loading up a product page.
 Are the comments there?

-Probably not, since we haven't seeded the database in the Sinatra application.
+They're not.
+We haven't seeded the database in the Sinatra application.

-Back in the primary app, we should be able to access the endpoint, but it's empty.
-We don't have any data.
+We're able to call the API endpoint, but the result is an empty array.

 ### Migrating Data

-Let's create a migration script that we can run to copy ratings from the
+We can create migration script that will copy ratings from the
 primary app to the Sinatra app.

 ```ruby